Cadott, Wisconsin

-Cadott is a village in Chippewa County in the U.S. state of Wisconsin.
+Cadott is a village in Chippewa County in the U.S. state of Wisconsin where WIS 27 crosses WIS 29 and the Yellow River.
 The population was 1,498 at the 2020 census.

 History

 In the late 1700s or early 1800s Jean Baptiste Cadotte, son of French Canadian fur trader Michel Cadotte of the Madeline Island area, established a trading post on the Yellow River near modern Cadott.